hugowindisch/swallow/MANUAL.md

 Note: A complete example of this can be found in samples/lib/PositionAnimation.js (and you can run the PositionAnimation sample).

 Note: When the size of a container changes, its positions are recomputed according to resizing rules defined in the editor.
-The layout is dynamic and postion names define the various anchor points available inside a given layout.
+The layout is dynamic and position names define the various anchor points available inside a given layout.

-TODO: Add a video showing how to add postions and children and how to rename them.
+TODO: Add a video showing how to add positions and children and how to rename them.

 ##Animating Styles
 Some visual elements use styles.
 A good example of this is domvisual.DOMElement that has a setStyle method.
 You can use any style defined in your visual component and pass it to setStyle: